 8. The Curse of the Billy Goat

-One of baseball’s most famous superstitions is the Curse of the Billy Goat.
-In 1945, a tavern owner named Billy Sianis was asked to leave Wrigley Field during a Cubs game because his pet goat’s odor was bothering other fans.
-Angered, Sianis allegedly declared that the Cubs would never win another World Series.
-The Cubs famously went without a championship for 108 years, finally breaking the curse in 2016.
+The Chicago Cubs were long haunted by one of baseball’s most infamous superstitions: the Curse of the Billy Goat.
+In 1945, tavern owner Billy Sianis was ejected from Wrigley Field because his goat disturbed other fans.
+Angered, he declared the Cubs would never win again.
+For 108 years, the Cubs failed to capture a championship—until they finally broke the curse in 2016, sparking celebrations around the world.

 9. The Hidden Ball Trick